Ama Natura means "She Loves Nature" in Latin

 An introductory ecology course, during Peter's first year of college, set the direction for Peter's life work, including the design of dozens of highly-efficient and solar buildings, clean water protection and clean energy leadership, co-designing two green boat prototypes, and helping to launch Oregon-based SeQuential Biofuels, which in 2018 will make approximately 12 million gallons of 100% waste-sourced biodiesel.

-Bridget Bayer is the first mate of Ama Natura.
-She is an author, former restaurateur, and community organizer who helps create vibrant port and urban business districts that support local economies and local energy.
-Bridget fosters community involvement by creating shared events and enhancing communication streams, administrative structures, financial analysis, funding, annual planning and hands-on operational support for existing and start-up NGO's.
+Bridget Bayer is the first mate of Ama Natura and the Clean Water Prosperity community development director of the IPDP.
+She is an author, former restaurateur, and community organizer who helps create vibrant port and urban business districts that support local economies and local renewable energy production.
 She has learned that shared community activities are a catalyst for change.
 Bridget is a committed ecological practitioner, who hates waste and dependably finds ways to either eliminate or recycle the carbon in it.

 This is the slide show we present to raise awareness of the Inside Passge climate challenges and how individual and community action can make a positive and lasting impact.